maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - **Fault tolerant** - Can recover from component failures without performing incorrect actions
 - **Highly available** - Can restore operations,
+- **Cost** - We must keep spending in check to keep the product adding value

 If not fault tolerant, a system might require some manual adjustments after a failure.